 - {¶3} MetroHealth raises a conditional cross-appeal, to be considered only in the event our disposition of Stewart's appeal reverses or modifies the court's order offsetting economic damages or limiting non-economic damages. - {¶4} We conclude that R.C.
 2744.05 is constitutional in all respects.
-We also conclude that the court did not err by conducting a post-trial hearing to determine MetroHealth's right to a statutory offset and the amount of that offset.
-We do, however, conclude that the amount of offset ordered by the court was not determined to a reasonable degree of certainty because the court failed to consider the extent to which the jury's award may have included damages for future loss of income.
+We also conclude that the court did not err by conducting a post-trial hearing to determine MetroHealth's right to a statutory offset.
+We do, however, conclude that the offset ordered by the court was error.
 We reject in whole MetroHealth's cross-appeal.